I have posted several "mysteries" over the years, and some have been solved! Many thanks to those kind people who have replied and assisted.

 I asked about a cover I have with the purple handstamp "Night Service".
 It is addressed to a hotel, which is the key to the answer.

 Several kind folks answered that this was a service of the post office to hotels.
-If a letter arrived while the hotel was still opened at night, it could be delivered immediately.
+If a letter arrived while the hotel was still opened at night, it could be immediately delivered by a bellhop (for a good tip, I might imagine).

 Go back to the Swanson homepage.